SECTION 1 - INTRODUCTION

 E. The use of deceptive subject lines and/or false header information is prohibited.

 F. All opt-out requests, whether received by email or regular mail, must be honored.
-If an Associate receives an opt-out request from a recipient of an email, the Associate must forward the opt-out request to the Company.
-VIMA may periodically send commercial emails on behalf of Associates.
-By entering into the Associate Agreement, Associate agrees that the Company may send such emails and that the Associate’s physical and email addresses will be included in such emails as outlined above.
-Associates shall honor opt-out requests generated as a result of such emails sent by the Company.
-Except as provided in this section, Associates may not use or transmit unsolicited faxes or use an automatic telephone dialling system relative to the operation of their VIMA businesses.
+If an independent business owner receives an opt-out request from a recipient of an email, the independent business owner must forward the opt-out request to the Company.
+VIMA may periodically send commercial emails on behalf of independent business owners.
+By entering into the independent business owner agreement, independent business owner agrees that the Company may send such emails and that the independent business owner’s physical and email addresses will be included in such emails as outlined above.
+Independent business owners shall honor opt-out requests generated as a result of such emails sent by the Company.
+Except as provided in this section, independent business owners may not use or transmit unsolicited faxes or use an automatic telephone dialling system relative to the operation of their VIMA businesses.

 SECTION 5 - OPERATING A VIMA BUSINESS.